Applied-Artificial-Intelligence-Eurecat/AquaSPICE-DataQA/README.md

 # AquaSPICE

-The aim of AquaSPICE (Advancing Sustainability of Process Industries through Digital and Circular Water Use Innovations) is the adoption of circular water use practices in the industrial sector, the integration, and the demonstration of innovative solutions concerning the process, the resource-efficiency, and the digital tools.
+The aim of [AquaSPICE](https://aquaspice.eu/) (Advancing Sustainability of Process Industries through Digital and Circular Water Use Innovations) is the adoption of circular water use practices in the industrial sector, the integration, and the demonstration of innovative solutions concerning the process, the resource-efficiency, and the digital tools.
 It aims at materializing circular water use in European Process Industries, fostering awareness in resource-efficiency and delivering compact solutions for industrial applications.
+The AquaSPICE project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 958396.

 ## RTM platform